svn2github/nyquist/Readme.txt

 IMPLEMENTATION STATUS
 =====================

+Version 3.13 provides:
-Version 3.12 provides:
+    Extension Manager and many examples moved to extensions Version 3.12 provides:
     Fix for Help:Manual and links to docs on OS X 12 (I hope) Fix for reverb function (3.11 broke it)